AMalekB-Research/claims-evidence-upload-ux/README.md

 **Method:** Observational research through direct daily operational experience

-As a Personal Injury Claims Handler I worked directly with policyholders throughout the evidence collection process, giving me first-hand visibility of failure points from both sides — the policyholder attempting to submit and the handler attempting to receive.

 **Core insight:** Policyholders were not unwilling to submit evidence.
 The submission process itself